What Can You Do When You Hate Your Job but Can’t Quit?

 It’s up to you to decide how you see the world, but your brain believes what you tell it.
 If you feel and think negatively about your current job for a long time, you give your unpleasant emotions and negative thoughts power.

 Change your attitude and allow more happiness into your life.
 Positive thinking isn’t magic, so it won’t make all of your problems disappear.
 But developing a positive mindset will help you approach life challenges with a positive outlook and expectations of positive results.

-If you start your work day thinking how you hate your job and the place where you work, you’ll most likely have a horrible day.
+If you start your work day thinking about how you hate your job and the place where you work, you’ll most likely have a horrible day.
 But if you make an effort to start your day positive and relaxed, thinking about good things, your day is sure to be better.